USS Incredible: Korean War operations

 Incredible was recommissioned 14 August 1950 at Yokosuka and departed 18 September for minesweeping and patrol duties in the Pusan area.
-While on patrol in mine-infested waters, on 12 October she rescued 27 survivors from USS Pirate (AM-275) which had struck a mine.
+While on patrol in mine-infested waters, on 12 October she rescued 27 survivors from which had struck a mine.
 Delivering her passengers to safety, she continued her operations in the battle zone, sweeping harbors and serving on patrol and escort duty.
 Returning to Yokosuka, Japan, Incredible sailed for Long Beach, California, arriving 4 August 1951.